 - Comparing scans from different facilities

-The limitations of DEXA are well understood.
+Second, the limitations of DEXA are well understood.

 Over decades, the bone health industry has developed protocols to reduce these issues and improve accuracy.